GU-DataLab/misinfo-generating-training-data/models/README.md

-Contains final models and vectorizers (with TF-IDF weighting) for each myth:
+This folder contains our refined models and vectorizers (with TF-IDF weighting) for identifying each myth related to COVID-19:
 * 5G
 * antibiotics
 * disinfectants
 * home_remedies
 * hydroxychloroquine
 * mosquitoes
 * uv_light
 * weather

-Using the following model types:
+We used the following model types:
 * K-Nearest Neighbors
 * Decision Tree
 * Random Forest
 * Multinomial Naive Bayes
 * Logistic Regression
 * Multi-Layer Perceptron